 Posted September 22, 2010

-BERRY, Mr. Joseph
+BERRY, Joseph

 Mr. Joseph Berry, an aged citizen of Piedmont, formerly of Patterson's Creek, died on Tues, May 28, 1912, at his home in Piedmont. the remains were taken to Patterson's Creek yesterday for burial.